mastaehe/bonsaiai.github.io/source/includes/examples/_mountain-car.html.md

   lesson get_high_score
     configure
       constrain episode_length with Int8{-1},
-      constrain num_episodes with Int8{-1},
       constrain deque_size with UInt8{1}
     until
       maximize score
 end
 ```

 The curriculum is named `high_score_curriculum`, and it trains the `high_score` concept using the `mountaincar_simulator`.
 This curriculum contains one lesson, called `get_high_score`.
-It configures the simulation, by setting a number of constraints for the state of the simulator.
+It configures the simulation, by setting two constraints for the state of the simulator.

 The lesson trains until the AI has maximized the objective named `score`.